CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 ### Data structures

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!
+    a list is used to store and ordered collection of items,list elements can be any data type. some methods of lists:pop(),sort(),append(),count(),remove()
 #### What is the difference between a list/array and a set?
+    the elements in a set ar immutable,set elements don't have indexes and there can't be duplicate elements in a set
 #### What is the purpose and methods of a dictionary/map data structure?
+    a dictionary holds pairs of values (key + value) since python 3.7 dictionaries are an ordered data structure. some example methods:get(),fromkeys(),pop(),keys(),items()

 ### Algorithms

 #### Fibonacci sequences.
 Write a method (or pseudo code), that generates the Fibonacci sequences.
+        def fibonacci(length):
+            numlist = [0, 1]
+            for index in range(2, length):
+                numlist.append(numlist[index - 1] + numlist[index - 2])
+            return numlist

 #### How do you find a max value in a list/array if you can’t use any built-in functions?
+    def max(values_list):
+        for i in values_list:
+            max = 0
+            if max < values_list[i]:
+                max = values_list[i]
+        return max

 #### How do you find the average of values in a list/array if you can’t use any built-in functions?
+        def average(value_list):
+            return sum(value_list) / len(value_list)
 #### What do we call an *in-place* sort?
+    a sorting algorithm that doesnt use additional memory space and produces the output in the same memory that contains the data
 #### Explain an algorithm which sorts a list!

 ### Programming paradigms - procedural

 #### What is the call stack?
+    a stack of the called methods in the program in order of them being called(first in last out)
 #### What is “Stack overflow”?
+    a stack overflow is when the call stack pointer exceeds the stack bound.
+    Meaning the program attempts to use more memory than is available for the stack.
 #### What are the main parts of a function?
+    "def" that marks the start of a function and function name arguments(optional)
+    docstring(optional)
+    function body
+    return statement(optional)

 ### Programming languages - Python
 #### How do you use a dictionary in Python?